notboeing747/retrospect-clicker/README.md

 # retrospect-clicker
-this is a scuffed python autoclicker made by my friend.
-Messy code, i barely know python so i cba learning it and cleaning the code.
-Feel free to clean some of the code.
+this is a scuffed python autoclicker and click player made by my friend.
+Messy code, i barely know python so i cba cleaning the code on my own.
+Feel free to help clean some of the code.